Mission

 • We value the importance of food for our ability to thrive

-• We acknowledge that equity & accessibility are imperative to a sustainable food system.
+• We acknowledge that equity & justice are imperative to a sustainable food system.

 • We strive to be a catalyst for collective action towards building a resilient local food system.